 \section{Introduction}

-Regime-switching models offer a flexible framework for modeling multivariate time series characterized by structural changes or dynamic behaviors over time.
+Regime-switching models offer a flexible framework for modeling multivariate time-series characterized by structural changes or dynamic behaviors over time.
 These models assume the existence of an unobserved latent process that switches between different (usually called $K$) regimes.
-These shifts among regimes allow to capture nonlinearities, sudden breaks and shifts in dynamics that standard models often fail to represent adequately.
-Based on their flexibility, regime-switching models have been extensively applied in a wide range of applications, including signal processing \citep{rabiner2002tutorial}, energy forecasting \citep{erlwein2010hmm}, biology \citep{eddy1998profile}, and finance \citep{nystrup2018dynamic}.
+These shifts among regimes allow for capturing nonlinearities, sudden breaks, and shifts in dynamics that standard models often fail to represent adequately.
+Based on their flexibility, regime-switching models have been extensively applied in a wide range of applications, including signal processing \citep{rabiner2002tutorial}, energy forecasting \citep{erlwein2010hmm}, and finance \citep{nystrup2018dynamic}.

 Within this family, hidden Markov models \citep[HMM,][]{bart:farc:penn:13,zucchini:2017} are particularly effective since they combine latent state dynamics with state-dependent emission distributions that can be specified by the user.
 However, a long-standing challenge in the use of finite HMMs concerns model selection \citep{Buckby2020}, particularly determining the appropriate number of hidden states $K$.
 Since this number is not known a priori, it must be selected through different methods.
 Common approaches include cross-validation \citep[CV,][]{stone1974cross}, evaluating out-of-sample performance across candidate values, or the use of penalized likelihood (or information) criteria, such as the Akaike’s information criterion \citep[AIC,][]{akaike1974new}, the Bayesian information criterion \citep[BIC,][]{schwarz1978estimating}, and the integrated completed likelihood \citep[ICL,][]{biernacki2002assessing}.
 Although these methods are effective in real data applications, they can be computationally demanding, as they require fitting models over a grid of hyperparameters.
 Moreover, they can also yield results that depend on sample size, initialization, and choice of the information criteria (see, for example, \cite{bart:farc:penn:13} and \cite{cortese2024maximum}).